shamrin/perushttpd/README.md

 Number 1 (Caddy) never worked for me after several attempts.
 It was also hard to debug.

-Number 2 is more configuration and more complexity than [50 lines of Perushttpd](https://github.com/shamrin/perushttpd/blob/master/main.go).
-And these 50 lines were easy to write, based on advice from [Tailscale blog post](https://tailscale.com/blog/tls-certs) and [servetls.go example](https://github.com/tailscale/tailscale/blob/main/client/tailscale/example/servetls/servetls.go).
+Number 2 is more configuration and more complexity compared to [less than 50 lines of Perushttpd](https://github.com/shamrin/perushttpd/blob/master/main.go).
+These lines were easy to write, based on advice from [Tailscale blog post](https://tailscale.com/blog/tls-certs) and [servetls.go example](https://github.com/tailscale/tailscale/blob/main/client/tailscale/example/servetls/servetls.go).

 ## Can I use Perushttpd on public-facing sites?